luxfi/LPs/LPs/lp-0012-learning-path-developer.md

 This path takes you from EVM basics to production DeFi on Lux.

+## Motivation

+Smart contract development on Lux requires understanding EVM compatibility, precompiles, and cross-chain patterns.
+This path builds the skills needed to ship production-ready contracts.

 ## Audience

 Solidity developers, Web3 teams, protocol engineers.